-Our next chapter is unknown and scary, so many have been using the term dystopia as a way to process the real-life reality of what could happen if the world were to truly turn upside down in the coming years.
-And yet, there can be much comfort taken in the power of stories and words. with the release of The Testaments, we have chosen four brilliant, must-read feminist dystopian novels to get engrossed in next.
+Our next chapter is unknown and scary, so many have been using the term dystopia as a way to process the real-life reality of the world right now.
+And yet, there can be much comfort taken in the power of stories and words.
+We have chosen four brilliant, must-read feminist dystopian novels to get engrossed in.

 Related: IMAGE Review: The Testaments by Margaret Atwood

 Never Let Me Go